The 'Empty Hopes' initiative was launched by Torfaen Council to identify empty properties within the Borough and offer support and advice to owners.

-Owners are responsible for their properties.
-However, if an owner is unsure what to do with their empty property, or if a property is causing problems in the community, the Council can help.
-Torfaen County Borough Council's Empty Homes Officers work with owners and other Council services to bring these properties back into use.
+Empty property owners are responsible for their properties, but if an owner is unsure what to do with their property, or the property is causing problems in the community, then the Council can help.
+Torfaen Council has an officer who can work with owners and other Council services to bring these properties back into use.

-Many are legitimately empty and the Council appreciates that renovations and sales take time.
-The Council rarely needs to get involved in these circumstances.
-The Council's focus is on guiding owners who are seeking help by examining their options to find the best solution, such as letting, living in or selling the house.
-The Council also deal with problematic properties and cases where the owner has no intention of returning the house to use.
+Many properties are legitimately empty e.g. for renovations or awaiting a sale, so the Council rarely needs to get involved in these circumstances.
+Instead the Council's focus is on assisting owners who are seeking help, by examining their best options, such as letting, living in or selling the property.
+The Council also deals with problematic properties and cases where the owner has no intention of returning the house to use.

 What is Empty Hopes?

-The Empty Hopes initiative has been launched with the aim of reducing the amount of empty properties within the borough.
-Torfaen Council encourages communication with empty property owners to establish the intentions for each property and provide advice and support to owners.
+The Empty Hopes initiative was launched to reduce the number of empty properties within the borough.
+Torfaen Council encourages communication with empty property owners to establish their intentions and provide advice and support.

-- Private Letting Leasing- (find out about Charter Options Leasing scheme here)
+- Private Letting Leasing- (find out about Seren Living Leasing scheme here)

 Interested in purchasing an empty home?

-Empty homes are often in need of renovation work and can prove to be an investment opportunitiy for prospective buyers.
-If you are interested in purchasing an empty home the Council can add your details to the 'buyer list' which is passed onto owners who are looking to sell.
+Empty homes often need renovation and can prove to be an investment opportunitiy for prospective buyers.
+If you are interested in purchasing an empty home, the Council can add your details to the 'buyer list' which is passed onto owners who are looking to sell.

 How do I report an empty home?

-If a private property is empty and causing problems please report it online here or contact your local empty property officers at Torfaen Council:
+If a private property is empty and causing problems please report it online here or contact Torfaen Council.